hypernumbers/hypernumbers-manual/contents/hypernumbers-overview/browser-support.rst

 Browser Support
 ===============

-You can view all web pages created by hypernumbers in the major internet browsers.
-However the ability to build web pages in the spreadsheet view is only supported or fully compatible as follows:
+You can view web and wikipages created in hypernumbers in all major internet browsers.
+However, the ability to program in the spreadsheet view is only supported in certain browsers as follows:

 ================== ========================== =============================
 Browser            Spreadsheet Compatibility  Web/Wiki/Table Compatibility